 Toshiba prioritises the sustainable use of resources.
 Our products and services offer many opportunities for construction innovations, avoidance, reuse of materials or recycling.
 In reality, this means that the number of materials used is kept as low as possible; that these materials are recyclable and easily removed; that products are designed as efficiently as possible; that our service covers the entire lifecycle; and that we avoid packaging waste.
 In terms of circular economy this is called 3R-Design.

 We regularly invest in projects, technology and people to help make the world a greener, healthier and safer place to work and live.
 We can also help our customers understand how they can reduce their own environmental impact and reduce waste.

 All Toshiba production facilities are certified to the international standard ISO14001:2008 and further to this, our company is fully compliant with the ISO14001:2008 standard.
 This voluntary commitment to maintaining environmental management programmes guarantees that all Toshiba products and activities are produced and carried out in line with the strictest environmental criteria, which allows for improved waste management, reduction in consumption of energies and materials and improved distribution impact.

-As part of our commitment, we are working towards PAS 2060 accreditation through a series of frameworks and programmes including lower emission vehicles, annually offsetting all CO2 emissions from our company’s energy consumption and travel use and through the implementation of greener technologies.
+As part of our commitment, we also hold PAS 2060 accreditation through a series of frameworks and programmes including lower emission vehicles, annually offsetting all CO2 emissions from our company’s energy consumption and travel use and through the implementation of greener technologies.
 PAS 2060 has been developed by the British Standards Institute to help organisations achieve and demonstrate carbon neutrality within business activities.